|

 not the only targets of this treatment--many prominent Chicago citizens were incarcerated under the banner of martial law,

-many soldiers were unofficially promoted by their peers to fill vacancies.
-This explains why the officially
+embraced, many Southern soldiers were unofficially promoted by their peers to fill vacancies, and it also explains

-mustered out rank/grade was often times a lesser rank than claimed via soldiers' diaries, memoirs and papers (during the last months of the War, privates were being unofficially appointed
+why the officially mustered out rank and grade was often times lesser than claimed in soldiers' diaries, memoirs and

-Confederate commanders were destroying all, or what remained, of the regimental records.
-These conditions also make
+unofficially appointed to the rank or grade of lieutenant to fill the void.
+Concurrently, some Confederate commanders were destroying all, or what remained, of the regimental

 "I apprehend